Where and when: UK, March 2026

 The Club Double Cabin

-For the return leg, I upgraded to a Club Double cabin.
+For the return leg, we had upgraded to a Club Double cabin.

 The layout is very similar to the twin room, except the bunk beds are replaced with a proper double bed.
 This makes the cabin feel significantly more spacious.
 There is even art on the walls.